ovonpape/esphome_universal-remote/hardware.md

 To build the ESPHome Universal Remote, you’ll need:

 - **Resistor**
   Limits current through the IR LED.
 In this build: two 22 Ω resistors in parallel (≈11 Ω).
-Note that LEDs can handle more current than their rating for short periods of time (as used in this project).
-This will result in a better signal, but might shorten the lifespan of your LED.
 Choose a value based on your LED’s specs.

 - **IR LED**
   Emits the infrared signals.
 Use a 940 nm LED for best compatibility.
 Narrow beam for focused control, wide for room coverage.